bokulich-lab/RESCRIPt/README.md

 ## Install from source

 RESCRIPt will be installable as conda package in the near future.
-In the meantime, we provide a source installation.
+In the meantime, we provide two routes for source installation: a minimal RESCRIPt environment, or within an existing QIIME 2 environment:

+### Option 1: Minimal RESCRIPt environment:
-First create a conda environment and install relevant dependencies (you can skip this step and install RESCRIPt in a conda environment containing QIIME 2 2020.2+, which should contain the necessary dependencies/versions):
+First create a conda environment and install relevant dependencies:

 ```
 conda create -y -n rescript